adopted girl

 And That's Why She's My Mama

-A touching story for preschoolers about adoption and how a mother is defined.
+A touching story for preschoolers about how a mother is defined.
 Not all mamas carry babies in their bellies, but they love them just the same.
 Mothers take their kids to the park, make their special food, and help them feel better when they get hurt.
 A colorful representation of many different moms and kids from all races and ethnicities.

 Our Adoption Story